Back/How I AI

 would families be interested in a smart fridge?

-The Debate Technique: This is where it gets brilliant.
+The Debate Technique: This is where her process gets really clever.
 To avoid the typical AI bias of just agreeing with your idea, Marily prompts Perplexity to create two opposing agents and have them debate.
 This surfaces the strongest arguments for and against, revealing the critical features needed to win over skeptics.

 Create two agents, one that is pro smart fridge and one that is against smart fridge.
 Use everything you read and have these two agents debate at least, I dunno, like 20 times about it, and give me the minimum set of features I would need in order to convince the against agent.